 Want to see how much the guys earned?
-Check out our list of the highest paid male singers!
+Check out our list of the highest-paid male singers!

-If you still want to read more about girl power, though, check out who make up the top 10 highest paid actresses in the world!
+If you still want to read more about girl power, though, check out who make up the top 10 highest-paid actresses in the world!

-Celebrity earnings are based on pre-tax income data compiled and published by Forbes for the period June 2016 to June 2017.
-Currency conversions are based on rates supplied by XE.com on 13 February 2018.
+Celebrity earnings are based on pre-tax income data compiled and published by Forbes for the period June 2017 to June 2018.
+Currency conversions are based on rates supplied by XE.com on 23 November 2018.

 This article is an updated version of an earlier article originally published on 16 February 2018.